 “Tamba-Taya” is a legend of the north of Brazil, in the Amazonian jungle.

-Legend tells that “Tamba-Taya” is a tree that grows in the Amazon.
-The tree sprouts two leaves, one big and one small; they represent the eternal love of a couple.
+Legend tells that “Tamba-Taya” is a tree that grows in

 This tree grew because an Indian Tupi’s wife died.
 He took her body and went into the jungle, before he was buried alive, with her body.
 From this tragedy went grew the legend of “Tamba-Taya”, a story that represents the unfortunate love of the Indian Tupi.